FFSSA Registry FAQs

-Q: Technically, the sheep would be registered twice in the same registry?
+Q: Technically, would a sheep be registered twice in the same registry?

-A: Not really.
-This applies only to lambs that were Provisionally registered.
+A: No. This applies only to sheep that were Provisionally registered.
 They aren't being registered twice, but are being "upgraded" to a fully "approved" animal.
-It seems as if they are being registered twice, but nothing changes except that possibly the fleece grade and the Provisional status changed to Approved.
 Adults older than 22 months would only undergo acceptance in the registry once, if the registration is sought after that age.